tradingstrategy-ai/docs/source/glossary.rst

         Different % amounts of “taxes” may apply to different types of transactions like buy, sell, and treasury management.

+        `Read more about token tax <https://tradingstrategy.ai/blog/transfer-fees-token-taxes-and-honeypots>`__ in our introduction blog post.

+        Taxed tokens are not supported by Uniswap 3.
+Note that any bridged tokens cannot have transfer fees, so if you bridge a taxed token from Ethereum mainnet e.g. to Polygon it will work on Uniswap v3.

+        - `Uniswap v3 documentation about token transfer fees <https://docs.uniswap.org/concepts/protocol/integration-issues#fee-on-transfer-tokens>`__

+        - `The underlying issue on Paxos Gold (PAXG) token on Uniswap v3 <https://github.com/Uniswap/v3-core/issues/565#issuecomment-1158039767>`__

+        - `PAXG token trading on Uniswap v3 on Polygon <https://tradingstrategy.ai/trading-view/polygon/uniswap-v3/paxg-usdc-fee-30>`__

         See also

         - :term:`swap fee`

         - :term:`honey pot`

-        `Read more about token tax <https://tradingstrategy.ai/blog/transfer-fees-token-taxes-and-honeypots>`__ in our introduction blog post.

     Order book